 Stroke is a medical emergency.
 If you or someone you know has these symptoms, call 9-1-1 and seek medical attention immediately.

-Once the cause of your transient ischemic attack (TIA) has been determined, the goal of treatment is to correct the cause in order to prevent a future stroke.
+Once the transient ischemic attack (TIA) causes have been determined, the goal of treatment is to correct the cause in order to prevent a future stroke.

-In an emergency setting, your doctor may administer thrombolytic agents (tissue plasminogen activator, or tPA) to dissolves blood clots that are blocking blood flow to the brain
+In an emergency setting, your doctor may administer thrombolytic agents (tissue plasminogen activator, or tPA) to dissolve blood clots that are blocking blood flow to the brain.

 If your neurologist determines that partial blockage of your carotid artery (the blood vessel on each side of the neck that carries blood to the brain) is responsible for your stroke, one of the following medical procedures may be recommended:

-Additional TIAs or ischemic strokes may be prevented by managing risk factors, such as quitting smoking, treatment of high blood pressure and heart disease, and control of blood sugar levels for those with diabetes.
+Additional transient ischemic attacks or ischemic strokes may be prevented by managing risk factors, such as quitting smoking, treatment of high blood pressure and heart disease, and control of blood sugar levels for those with diabetes.
 Learn more about avoiding a stroke at the Barrow Stroke Prevention Clinic.